phillarmonic/drun/docs/docs/reference/orchestration.md

 ## Microservices Orchestration

+Developers are lazy people.
+We all know that.
+The correct way of running microservices is either having a Swarm, Kubernetes, or other orchestration specification to manage and deploy things.

+In some cases, due to retrograde ways of thinking (especially by old school managers), or just general laziness of a burnt out and crunched team, the *quick and dirty* way of starting this process becomes a large collection of isolated docker-compose.yml files in different repositories.
+This becomes a nightmare to run together, or synchronize, without doing a lot of shellscript sorcery.

+As people who had to be through this ourselves several times, we crafted a little SMT (sorcery management tool) within drun to deal with these specific edge cases, where there's no escape but to use compose for microservices.

-drun v2 includes a comprehensive microservices orchestration system for managing multi-service architectures with Docker Compose integration, health monitoring, and visual progress feedback.
+With the venting out of the way, drun v2 includes a comprehensive microservices orchestration system for managing multi-service architectures with Docker Compose integration, health monitoring, and visual progress feedback.

+Go get'em tiger!

 ### Overview